RCmags/ADNS3080/README.md

 For more information on this sensor see the datasheet:
 https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/s2009/ncr6_wjw27/ncr6_wjw27/docs/adns_3080.pdf

 The sensor is generally sold as a module with a lens attached.
 This code was written around such a module.
-The following schematic shows how to connect said module to an arduino uno.
+The following schematic shows how to connect the module to an arduino uno.
 It's the same for other boards except the SPI spins change.